LZ-sudo/hair_classification_model/README.md

-# Hair Type Classification
+# Hair Classification System

-A deep learning system for classifying hair types into three categories: **straight**, **wavy**, and **curly**.
+A deep learning system for classifying **hair attributes** including:
+- **Hair Type**: straight, wavy, curly
+- **Hair Color**: [list your color categories]

 This project uses state-of-the-art vision transformer and convolutional neural network architectures with transfer learning to achieve high accuracy on segmented hair images.
+The system features an **agnostic category recognition approach**, allowing flexible classification of different hair attributes using the same underlying architecture.

 ## 📋 Table of Contents